diddy-boy/mini-pi-media-server/README.md

-this will install all software and place all config files into their relevant folders the user will be asked for a Samba password and if they want to set up a wifi to connect to along with an access point name and password. yes the raspberry pi can become a hotspot as well when away from the home network. thee user is then asked if they want to set up a timed syncronisation from a local server and if they want to disable swap space
+this will install all software and place all config files into their relevant folders the user will be asked for a Samba password and if they want to set up a wifi to connect to along with an access point name and password. yes the raspberry pi can become a hotspot as well when away from the home network. the user is then asked if they want to set up a timed syncronisation from a local server and if they want to disable swap space

 What are the other scripts ?
 Rotating-server-sync.sh - Pull down the most recent media from a home server in the past xx months. the user can set how many months to pull down